apache/maven-surefire/maven-surefire-plugin/src/site/markdown/newerrorsummary.md

       Test2.test6281:33 Runtime FailHere

 The main rules of the format are:

- * Assertion failures only show the message
+ * Assertion failures only show the message.
- * Exception/Error is stripped from the Exception name to save space.
+ * An Exception/Error is stripped from the Exception name to save space.
  * The exception message is trimmed to an approximate 80 chars.
- * The » symbol means that the exception happened below the method shown (in library code called by test)
+ * The » symbol means that the exception happened below the method shown (in library code called by test).
- * Methods in superclasses are normally shown as SuperClassName.methodName
+ * Methods in superclasses are normally shown as `SuperClassName.methodName`.
- * If the first method in the stacktrace is in a a superclass it will be show as this: TestClass>Superclass.method
+ * If the first method in the stacktrace is in a superclass it will be show as `TestClass>Superclass.method`.